ilijalichkovski/application-guide-uwcmk/index.md

 ## Step 1: Registration

-Click the following link to access the UWC Macedonia application:
+To start your process, click the following link to access the UWC Macedonia application:

 [Link to application](https://apply.uwc.org/prog/uwc_macedonia_application_national_committee_selection "Click here")

-In order to start your application, you need to register an account &mdash; you can do this by clicking the green **Register** button in the top right corner.
+Now, in order to start your application, you need to register an account &mdash; you can do this by clicking the green **Register** button in the top right corner.
 Fill out the form, and upon registration, you will receive a confirmation email with instructions, which you need to follow in order to **verify your email address**.
 Without verifying your email address, you cannot submit the application or perform certain tasks, so ensure you do it before taking any other steps.

 ![](Screenshot_1.png)